traumedy/Video-Download/README.md

 ./video_download.py
 ```

-The URL list can either be a text file (.txt) with a list of URLs (lines
+A single URL or a list of URLs can be specified.
+The URL list can either be
+a text file (.txt) with a list of URLs (lines beginning with # are ignored)
-beginning with # are ignored) or an HTML file (.html) of bookmarks exported
-from a browser.
+or an HTML file (.html) of bookmarks exported from a browser.

 Google "`export bookmarks <browser name>`" for detail on how to export
 bookmarks from your browser.
 Most browsers except for Safari (thanks Apple)
 use a common HTML file format so unlisted browsers are likely to be
 supported.

+When processing an HTML file of bookmarks, if there are folders you will be
+allowed to choose which folder of URLs to download.

+URL lists (html or txt files) can be dragged and dropped onto the window
+instead of typing or browsing for their their paths.

+## Notes

 Tested with browsers:
 .
 Brave (Windows)